Working as a professional interior designer for many decades, I've been involved in design-and-build residential building projects.

 Job and career opportunities abound but you just have to think smart.

 New interior designers who want to make a career of their profession have studied hard to get a solid and sound foundation and have learned valuable skills, but do you know that the profession has many branches and sub-branches?
-With niches within niches, just think of the hundreds of things that come to play in interior design and home décor.
-The prospects are high, but it all depends on how you conceive and approach the issue.
+With niches within niches, just think of the hundreds of things that come to play in residential and commercial interior design, and home décor.
+The prospects are high, but it all depends on how you conceive and approach it.